Travel guide Madeira

 1. Azulejo

-These glazed tiles are one of the trademarks of Portuguese art.
-Originally from Morocco (the term azulejo comes from the Arabic al zulaydj which means "small polished stone"), they travelled to Andalusia along the "earthenware route", then to Portugal (they are said to have seduced Manuel I during a visit to Spain)
+These glazed earthenware tiles are one of the hallmarks of Portuguese art.
+Originating in Morocco (the term azulejo comes from the Arabic al zulaydj, meaning "small polished stone"), they made their way to Andalusia via the "earthenware route", then to Portugal (where they are said to have seduced Manuel I during a visit to Spain).

 2. Bolo do caco